 These are Brian Eno’s words and I agree with him.
 There are musicmakers who use the recorded work as a medium and the studio as an instrument.
 I’ve spent much of my time in that radically different pursuit all the while speculating that one day it wouldn't be so unusual for studio guys to have authorial status.
-Eno may have achieved it but he is still one of the rare exceptions.
+A few like Eno may have achieved it but they are the rare exceptions.

 I saw analogies in the relationship between the theatre and the movies.
 Although similar talents were employed in both, the two were culturally distinct with their decided champions.
 An average fan understood, if roughly, the difference between an Olivier and a Hitchcock despite the skills of each being readily transferable between stage and screen.

 The same discrete relationships are not so evident in popular music which is still seen as a performance art with the most successful performers calling the tune.
 Producers, songwriters, engineers, arrangers, session players, programmers et al are perceived to be in service to the “artists” like officials at a royal court.* There are very few Hitchcock equivalents in pop, rock or soul.
 Even the great Quincy Jones was known primarily as Michael Jackson's producer.
 Hitch by contrast, author of his own pictures, was never tagged as Jimmy Stewart’s director.
 It would’ve been an insult to his artistry.
 Hence his contemptuous remark that actors were to be treated like cattle.

 Still, there were many records made where the back-roomers were as integral to the work as the performers themselves who, from Bowie to Britney, from Ga-Ga to Elton John, are essentially brands.
 This is not to take away from their majesty.
 It's to say that their recordings were collaborations involving teams of other often equally gifted individuals, but who could find themselves reduced to supplicants, sometimes barely even name-checked for their essential contributions.